 Loch Skipport in South Uist this is a great place to go for a “spin” whether it be raining or sunny there is always something to see and the Shetland ponies there are very friendly.

 My favourite view is of the South Uist hills Hecla, Ben Mor and Corradale; you can see them from all directions, shoulder to shoulder, and they are instantly recognisable.

 I like going to the Hebridean Jewellery café where you can enjoy a nice ciabatta with a lovely vanilla latte.
 I always have to browse their giftware and jewellery while there too.

-Thanks, Maria, for your great advice.
+Thanks, Maria, for your great advice about things to do in South Uist.
 We’ve experienced a few “pony road blocks” at Loch Skipport and Hebridean Jewellery make some beautiful jewellery and very tasty soup.
 It’s always good to support local businesses as many of them rely on tourists.
 A great reason to stop for tea and cake!